EA SDS Training My Bookings My Learning Portal More

 Education

-Technology Health and Safety - Initial Saw Courses 25/26
+Technology Health and Safety Milling Machine

 Technology and Design Teachers and Technicians must ensure that their machine training is up to date and a record of staff training must be kept by the Head of Technology and Design Department.
 It is important that teachers and/or technicians who intend using such machines are given access to appropriate training, assessment and certification in line with the Health and Safety Policy Statement.
 Boards of Governors, in discharging their statutory responsibilities, must ensure: